 Natively cold-pressed oil is one of the stable cooking oils featuring a very long shelf life.

 Olive oil is recognized as one of the healthiest edible oils since it contains less saturated fats.
-Additionally, it composes linoleic (omega-6) and linolenic acid (omega-3) essential fatty acids at a recommended 8:1 ratio.
+Additionally, it composes linoleic (omega-6) and linolenic (omega-3) essential fatty acids at a recommended 8:1 ratio.

 The oil is high in calories.
 Its high-calorie content chiefly comes from its fats.
-However, it is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) and palmitoleic acid (16:1) that help in lowering LDL or "bad cholesterol" and to increase HDL or "good cholesterol" in the blood.
+However, it is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) and palmitoleic acid (16:1) that help to decrease LDL or "bad cholesterol" and to increase HDL or "good cholesterol" in the blood.

 Being a vegetable source, it has very high levels of plant sterols, especially ß-sitosterol.
 The FDA has approved the following claim for phytosterols: "Foods containing at least 0.4 gram per serving of plant sterols, eaten twice a day with meals for a daily total intake of at least 0.8 gram, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease".
-Phyto-sterols competitively inhibit cholesterol absorption in the gut, and thereby can reduce total cholesterol levels by 10% to 15%.
+Phyto-sterols competitively inhibit cholesterol absorption in the gut and thereby can reduce total cholesterol levels by 10% to 15%.

 Pomace olive oil is refined oil obtained from the final pressings under high heat and pressure.
 It is inferior in quality and generally not used for cooking.

 Since adulteration is quite common, check for the authenticity of the product.
-Look carefully for terms like "best before," "virgin," "native cold pressed"...etc.
-Buy extra-virgin oil certified by the COOC (California Olive Oil Council) or IOC (International olive oil council).
+Look carefully for terms like "best before," "virgin," "native cold-pressed,"...etc.
+Buy extra-virgin oil certified by the COOC (California Olive Oil Council) or IOC (International Olive Oil Council).

-Always store olive oil in tightly sealed containers and place in a cool, dark place away from heat or light.
+Always store olive oil in tightly sealed containers and place it in a cool, dark place away from heat or light.